 pipeline.
 That means that automatically created mappings won't work as expected.

-option in the new panel and set colors for each value-display text
+To fix this problem, you should open Value mappings option in the new panel and set colors for each value-display text

 mapping.
 Then you can remove useless value-color mappings.
 Range mappings can be configured here too.